 Your Dentist In Plymouth Accepts Dental Emergencies – Always Call!

-Extruded Tooth – An extruded tooth is a tooth that is partially displaced from its natural position, usually due to an impact and is often sports related.
-If you have a tooth pushed inward or outward, don’t force the tooth back into position.
-Call us, your dentist in Plymouth, for immediate assistance.
+Extruded Tooth – An extruded tooth is one that’s somewhat displaced from its natural position, often because of a sports-related impact.
+If your tooth is pushed inward or outward, leave it as it is and call us, your dentist in Plymouth, for immediate help.

 Badly Bitten Lip Or Tongue –In the case of a swollen lip or tongue, an ice pack will help minimize the swelling.
 For bleeding issues, a clean cloth or gauze can be used to press down on the area.
 Should the bleeding continue, see your nearest hospital to be assessed by an ER doctor right away.

 Lost Filling – A lost filling can create sharp edges that may aggravate your cheek or tongue while also trapping food remnants, which can lead to further dental issues.
 Until you’re able to see us – make a point of calling right away to schedule an appointment – protect your tooth by using orthodontic wax or sugarless chewing gum to cover the exposed area.

 Remember: The sooner your dental emergency is dealt with, the more likely you are to have a better, healthier outcome.
 Call us at Select Dental Group as soon as a need arises, and we’ll see you as soon as possible!